Runtime System

 All core code accesses platform APIs through the runtime:

-import { getRuntime } from '@unblessed/core/runtime-context';
+import { getRuntime } from "@unblessed/core/runtime-context";

 export class MyWidget extends Element {